ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Communication

 _Suss out how this team communicates.
-Does it match well with your style?_
+Does it match your style?_

 1. Talk about about how you accept/deliver feedback to/from team members.